 - Review results.
 Take a few minutes each month to review prospect activity.
 What positive or negative trends are you seeing?
 Are there opportunities or areas of improvement?

 - Learn from every interaction.
 You’ve paid for these prospects.
 If you can’t retain them, at least learn from them.
-If a says decides not to hire, ask why.
+If a prospect decides not to hire, ask why.
 You may learn something valuable about your process, your firm, and yourself.
 Listen to what they have to say, and adjust your tactics accordingly!

 About PracticeProfs: Managed Marketing Solutions